 3. Personal reasons

 When family commitments arise, they may necessitate stepping you back from job opportunities, including interviews.
-It’s important to communicate these reasons with clarity and respect to ensure you maintain a professional image while addressing your current needs.
+It’s important to communicate these causes with clarity and respect to ensure you maintain a professional image while addressing your current needs.

 How to decline an interview offer: example response: